Holden-B/CSE15-LAB-reports/index.md

 Firstly, install [VScode](https://code.visualstudio.com/) and download for your specified Operating System.

-Follow the install instructions, and open VScode
+- Follow the install instructions, and open VScode.